MachineLemonade/docs/docs/overview.md

 - Secure and easy-to-spin-up Airflow environments with fully isolated resources

-- An Astronomer-built [CLI](https://www.astronomer.io/docs/cli-getting-started/) for easy DAG deployment and management
+- An Astronomer-built [CLI](https://www.astronomer.io/docs/cli-getting-started/) for DAG deployment, connection management, and logging

 - Access to Astronomer's [UI](https://app.astronomer.cloud/signup) with secure authentication for easy deployment, user, and workspace management